-Dear Mr. Electrician: I have a set of Three-Way Switches in my house that have worked for many years without problems.
-Now I find that one switch has to stay in the up position at all times just so the other switch will turn on the light.
+Dear Mr. Electrician: I have two switches that control one light in my kitchen.
+I am not sure if they are 3-way switches or 2-way light switches.
+I find that one switch has to stay in the up position at all times just so the other switch will turn on the light.
 How do I diagnose and fix this?

-Answer: I am guessing that one of the three-way switches broke down.
-Due to multiple wires being hot in this particular type of switch wiring it can be a little tricky for an amateur to diagnose which 3-way switch died.
+Answer: Two way electrical light switches and 3 way light switches are the same thing, they just have different names according to country.
+I am guessing that one of the three-way electrical light switches broke down.
+Due to multiple wires being hot in this particular type of switch wiring it can be a little tricky for an amateur to diagnose which 3-way switch failed.
 I suggest that you change one switch.
 If that doesn’t fix it, then change the other one.
 It’s a good idea to replace both switches at the same time anyway as the other one could fail soon after.
 Be very careful to identify the LINE and LOAD wires BEFORE you disconnect the switches.

-You cannot rely on a color code diagram to figure out what each wire’s function is.
+You cannot rely on a color coded schematic wiring diagram to figure out what each wire’s function is.
+The original installers used whatever materials and wiring methods were acceptable at the time of installation.
+Of course there are plenty of two way and 3 way electrical switch installations that do not follow any acceptable industry practice or electrical code requirements.
+That is why it is important to identify the function of the wires for two way and 3 way electrical light switches.
 The LINE wire is usually the easiest to identify because it is hot at all times.
 It should be terminated on a copper or black screw on one of the 3-way switches.
 The other three way switch will have the LOAD wire connected to the copper or black screw.
 A voltage tester such as a “Wiggy” is good for testing the live wires with neutral and/or earth ground.

 It is possible to simply replace the switches without having to identify the function of each conductor.
 In this case you would just take one wire off of the old switch and put it on the same terminal on the new switch.
 Take note of the color of the screw terminals on the OLD and the NEW switches.
 On older wires where the color is not very distinguishable, I use colored electrical tape to identify the conductors.
 It is very helpful and makes replacement much easier the next time the switches need to be changed.
 I always have black, white, red, green, and blue electrical tape on my truck.